ryanguess/blog/solidstate.md

 # Escalating Privileges
 Looking at /tmp/ I saw there was a file created named `rrrr` which is owned by root, which makes me believe `/opt/tmp.py` is being ran by a hidden cronjob.

-Since I have write permissions and `/opt/tmp.py` is owned by root, I will edit the script and set the SUID bit on `/bin/dash` to spawn a root shell.
+Since I had write permissions and `/opt/tmp.py` is owned by root, I edited the script and set the SUID bit on `/bin/dash` to spawn a root shell.
 ```
 #!/usr/bin/env python
 import os